-NEW FOR 2019, we’re inviting you to curate a single day of avian science on the @IBIS_journal Twitter account.
+We are inviting researchers to curate a single day of avian science on the @IBIS_journal Twitter account.

 You tweet on your chosen topic for a full day from where you are.
 What time you choose to cover is up to you.
 Most of the global ornithology Twitter community are spread across Europe and North America so tweeting across their respective time zones (0800 – 2200 UTC) will reach the widest live audience, but you may have an active Twitter community within your own region who will follow and engage with your topic.

 We will run only one #ORNITHOLODAY in any week, and you will be free to choose to do this on a Tuesday, Wednesday or Thursday.

 As an introduction to your topic, we’ll ask you to write a short blog to introduce yourself and your topic.
 This will be posted live on #theBOUblog the Friday before your #ORNITHOLODAY and used to promote your day.

 - You will be provided with access to the BOU @IBIS_journal account.
 You post your #ORNITHOLODAY tweets from this account.
 You do not edit any of the account profile or images.

 - You do not change any passwords assigned to you.